Thesis-g7/Improving-ASR-output-using-LLM/Error Analysis and prompts/Readme.md

 <br>
 <br>

-<code style="border: 2px solid black; padding: 10px; margin: 10px 0; background-color: #f9f9f9;"> <strong>Important:</strong> Based on previous, literal, verbatim, transcription would be the dominant type due to the lack of input audio file and our inability to consider the errors happened in the first 2 layers.
-Thus, the only evidence we have are the hypothesis given by the ASR which gives a very high weight to consider majority voting among hypothesis to know which of them are pretty close to the real audio file trancripted.
+<code style="border: 2px solid black; padding: 10px; margin: 10px 0; background-color: #f9f9f9;"> <strong>Important:</strong> Based on this analysis, literal transcription seems to be the best way to transcribe, with no generaltion.
+This is due to the fact that some errors are beyond out control, described above.
+Thus, the only evidence we have are the hypotheses given by the ASR.
 </code>